MrYsLab/xi/README.md

 Installation instructions are provided in the Installation and Usage Guide located in the documentation directory.

+French Block and Alert Translations provided by Seb Canet

+Translators Guide can be found in the Documentation Directory.

 ### Known Limitations Imposed By The Snap!
 Team:
 None